Seirdy/seirdy.one/content/posts/website-best-practices.md

 When serving many resources at once (e.g., if a page has many images), HTTP/2 could offer a speed boost through multiplexing.
 HTTP/3 is unlikely to help textual websites much, so run a benchmark to see if it's worthwhile.

+Consider caching static assets indefinitely with a year-long duration in the "cache-control" header, possibly with an "immutable" parameter.
+If you have to update a static asset, cache-bust it by altering the URL.
+This approach should eliminate the need for an "etag" header on static assets.

 Non-Browsers: Reading mode
 --------------------------